Starkad2/Wocim-GH2/pages/institutions.md

 title: Institutions
 layout: cloud
 permalink: /institutions.html
-# Default locations page is configured in "_data/theme.yml"
+# Default institutions page is configured in "_data/theme.yml"
 # leave cloud-fields as "site.data.theme.Institutions-fields"
 # a cloud visualization will be added below the content in this file
 cloud-fields: site.data.theme.Institutions-fields